 18.1% more deals than average

-While drivers can often find great deals toward the end-of-year holidays, the start of the new year could be a great time to buy, too, Brauer says.
+While drivers can often find great deals toward Black Friday and the end-of-year holidays, the start of the new year could be a great time to go car shopping, too, Brauer says.
 "This is likely because a glut of trade-ins don't hit the marketplace until after the holiday season."

 1. July Fourth